GoogleCloudPlatform/click-to-deploy/k8s/gitlab/README.md

   --selector app.kubernetes.io/name=${APP_INSTANCE_NAME}
 ```

-### Delete the persistent volumes of your installation
+### Deleting the persistent volumes of your installation

 By design, removing StatefulSets in Kubernetes does not remove any
 PersistentVolumeClaims that were attached to their Pods.
-This
+This prevents your
-prevents your installations from accidentally deleting stateful data.
+installations from accidentally deleting stateful data.

 To remove the PersistentVolumeClaims with their attached persistent disks, run
 the following `kubectl` command: